BV is a common condition that often leads to abnormal vaginal discharge and a foul odor from the vagina.

 - Being pregnant

-Although no home remedies are proven effective to treat bacterial vaginosis, you can take action to prevent BV and keep your vagina pH balanced and healthy.
+Although no home remedies are proven effective in treating bacterial vaginosis, you can take some actions to prevent BV and keep your vagina pH balanced and healthy.

 Breathable cotton underwear